 Vera Lopez is an associate professor of justice and social inquiry in the School of Justice and Social Inquiry.
 She received an MA in Program Evaluation and a PhD in School Psychology from the University of Texas at Austin.
 She also completed a one-year child clinical research internship at the University of Illinois at Chicago, a two-year NIMH funded research post-doc at Arizona State University’s Prevention Research Center, and a clinical internship at the Arizona Department of Juvenile Correction's Black Canyon Correctional School for girls.
 In 2009, Lopez was selected from a national competition to be a Visiting Scholar at the Univeristy of Houston's Center for Mexican American Studies where she spent the 2009-2010 academic year conducting research on Mexican American girls' relationship power, trust, and infidelity.

 Lopez maintains several research affiliations at ASU and other universities.
 She is currently a research associate with the Center for Drug and Social Policy Research at the University of Houston, a visiting associate research scientist at the Columbia University School of Social Work, a faculty research affiliate at ASU's Southwest Interdisciplinary Research Center, and a research affiliate at ASU's Center for Population Dynamics.

 Lopez has extensive research and clinical experience working in juvenile justice and residential treatment settings.
 Her research areas include adolescent delinquency, sexual risk taking, substance use, and prevention research with a major focus on girls.
 She was a PI on a subcontract for a project examining girls’ sexual risk taking as it relates to attachment, gender, relationship power, and drug use.
 In addition, Lopez was a co-investigator on two other pilot projects focused on adolescent girls’ sexual risk taking and sexualities.

 Lopez's work has been featured in a number of journals including the Journal of Adolescence, Youth & Society, Journal of Family Issues, Journal of Youth and Adolescence, Feminist Criminology, Family Relations, and Criminal Justice & Behavior.
-She and her colleagues from the School of Social Transformation also have a forthcoming edited volume, "Adolescent Girls' Sexualities and the Media," that is slated to appear in 2013.
+Her book "Complicated Lives: Girls, Parents, Drugs, and Juvenile Justice" was released in 2017 with Rutgers University Press.